microsoft/differentially-private-ngram-extraction/README.md

   - tokenize_text.py: tokenizs text with nltk tokenizer
 - scripts: has scripts to run the code
   - convert_msnbc.py: converts MSNBC data
   - convert_reddit.py: converts Reddit data
+- DPNE Experiments.ipynb: Jupyter notebook to run on pyspark container for experimentation, which also runs the scripts in `run.cmd` (see below for instructions on how to run this)

 ## Prerequisites